A+

 An Overview of Crime Rates in Kiel, WI

-Kiel enjoys a remarkably low crime rate, standing at just 504, a significant contrast to the national average of 2324.
-This distinction firmly establishes Kiel as one of the safest places to reside in the entire United States.
-This crime rate is meticulously calculated, taking into account the total occurrences of both violent and property crimes per 100,000 individuals, providing a comprehensive perspective on the area's safety and livability.
+With a crime rate of 303, significantly below the national average of 2119, Kiel stands out as one of the safest places to reside in the United States.
+This distinction is primarily attributed to the calculation of total crimes, which encompasses both violent and property crimes per 100,000 residents.

 Kiel showcased a dedication to violent crime safety in its latest reported crime year by achieving a murder rate of 0.
 This accomplishment could indicate that it is a safe place for residents, but also provides a shining example to other urban areas endeavoring to create safer communities.